The Great Lakes ATTC now offers the NIATx Change Virtual Leader Academy (CLA)!

 - Use four, key quality improvement tools - the walk-through; flowcharting; the nominal group technique; and Plan-Do-Study-Act (PDSA) rapid cycle testing.

-- Commit to carrying out a 3-month change project in their organization with one NIATx coaching call and three peer learning follow-up calls.
+- Commit to carrying out a change project in their organization with one NIATx coaching call and three peer learning follow-up calls.

 - Offer a standard approach to process improvement in their agency and begin to develop staff to be change leaders and engaged, change team members.